Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: What can do

-The type |'a cstream| of the sugared API is an alias for |'a exp stream|, where |'a stream| is the `real' stream type, provided by the raw API.
-In |t stream|, the type |t| is not necessary a target code type: it may be a tuple or a record, etc.\footnote{ \textsf{int stream} is also possible: the type of streams whose items are a statically known integer.
+So far we have dealt with the streams of the type |'a exp stream|, abbreviated to |'a cstream|.
+Generally, in |t stream|, the type |t| is not necessarily a target code type: it may be a tuple or a record, etc.\footnote{ \textsf{int stream} is also possible: the type of streams whose items are a statically known integer.
 It is hardly useful though.} We have already seen, unbeknownst, an example: |ex_dot|.
 The combinator |zip_with| used there is syntax sugar over |zip_raw: 'a stream -> 'b stream -> ('a * 'b) stream| of Fig.\ref{f:raw-API}: \begin{code} let zip_with : ('a exp -> 'b exp -> 'c exp) -> ('a cstream -> 'b cstream -> 'c cstream) = fun f s1 s2 -> zip_raw s1 s2 |> map_raw' (fun (x,y) -> f x y) \end{code} (where |map_raw'| is |map| with the general type, operating on |'a stream| rather than |'a cstream|).
 That is, |zip_raw| creates a stream of tuples |'a exp * 'b exp|, which are then mapped to |'c exp| values.
 The intermediately produced tuples are the tuples of the host language; they are not part of the target code.
 Indeed, the code generated for |ex_dot| seen earlier has no traces of those tuples, or other intermediate data structures.
 That is the key to abstraction without guilt: by separating the host and the target languages we gain the freedom of using the full abstraction power of the host language and yet guarantee that the produced target code has no trace of those abstractions.
-To further illustrate this point, here is the implementation of |take| in terms of |zip_with| and limited |iota| (viz., |from_to| is described in \S\ref{s:stateful}). \begin{code} let take : int exp -> 'a stream -> 'a stream = fun n s -> zip_with (fun _ x -> x) (from_to 1 n) s \end{code} The code is simple and clear.
-One may worry however if such a tupling (of an element with its index) followed by discarding the index component would introduce intermediate data structures.
+To further illustrate this point, here is the implementation of |take| in terms of |zip_with| and limited |iota| (viz., |from_to| is described in \S\ref{s:stateful}). \begin{code} let take : int exp -> 'a stream -> 'a stream = fun n s -> zip_with (fun _ x -> x) (from_to C.(int 1) n) s \end{code} The code is simple and clear.
+One may worry however if such a tupling (of an element with its index, produced by |from_to 1 n|) followed by the deconstruction of the tuple and discarding that index would introduce intermediate data structures.
 The code generated for |ex2|, see \S\ref{s:taste}, which used |take| alongside other operators, shows the worry is unfounded: there is no garbage produced; in fact, the main loop shows no memory allocations at all.